noeljane/LAbucketlist/README.md

 This was a gem I had heard of but there were rumors it's not up to date and the documentation is sloppy

+**6. Refactor Code to make it DRY**

+There might be some superfluous code because I don't have good habits yet to keep my rails app super organized.

 --
 ### Trello Link